 As a student of art history, world culture, and literary tradition, Basquiat’s extensive reference book collection informed his work’s heady blend of high- and low-brow influences.
 Collaging an extraordinary array of subjects together into a single composition, his beloved books give us a glimpse into his enigmatic influences.

-From blues biographies to the history of African art, find a selection of Basquiat’s vast library below.
-Then dive into the reading lists of other iconic artists right here.
+From blues biographies to the history of African art, find a selection of Basquiat’s vast library below, as collected from museum guides, interviews, and auction catalogs.
+Dive into the reading lists of other iconic artists right here.

 Flash of the Spirit: African & Afro-American Art & Philosophy by Robert Farris Thompson